MechieTech7/File-Handling/README.md

 Then it count lines, numbers and characters.
 As i used boolean there it shows only false as i used else loop there.
 But i constructed my lines as desired lines.
 Hence it does not validate boolean operation.

+//Wednesday//
+revised code and its output nd null as file output.